renpy/renpy/sphinx/source/style.rst

     Specifies the maximum vertical size of the displayable in pixels.

+.. style-property:: maximum tuple of (int, int)

+    Equivalent to setting xmaximum to the first component of the tuple, and ymaximum to the second.

+.. style-property:: xminimum int

+    Sets the minimum width of the displayable, in pixels.
+Only works with displayables that can vary their size.

+.. style-property:: yminimum int

+    Sets the minimum height of the displayables, in pixels.
+Only works with displayables that can vary their size.

+.. style-property:: minimum tuple of (int, int)

+    Equivalent to setting xminimum to the first component of the tuple, and yminimum to the second.

 .. style-property:: xfill boolean

     If true, the displayable will expand to fill all available